 Love it or hate it, marzipan is big business in Norway.
 Norwegians eat as many as 45 million marzipan candies per year and each Christmas, the nation partakes in the much-loved marzipan pig tradition.
 Families busy themselves with making the ultimate rice pudding (risgrøt) and hiding an almond in it.
 Whoever finds the almond wins a good-luck marsipangris.

 Trondheim’s Nidar chocolate factory has been making marzipan pigs since 1915, and the tradition has been going strong since then.
 In fact, the demand for pigs is so high over Christmas that Trondheim’s factory has to hire an extra 50 seasonal employees to keep marzipan-hungry Norwegians happy.

 Translation: Christmas crib; nativity scene

 The Poles are crazy about their Christmas cribs.
 So much so, in fact, that in December 1937, Krakow municipality announced they were running their first ever Christmas crib competition.
-A bizarre cross between gaudy dollhouses and miniature architectural masterpieces, these szopki krakowskie (Cracovian cribs) are so peculiar to Kraków that in 2018, they made it onto the UNESCO Intangible Cultural Heritage of Humanity List.
+A bizarre cross between gaudy dollhouses and miniature architectural masterpieces, these szopki krakowskie (Cracovian cribs) are such an inventive Christmas tradition, and so specific to Kraków that in 2018, they made it onto the UNESCO Intangible Cultural Heritage of Humanity List.